wp-plugins/wp-copysafe-web/readme.txt

 == Changelog ==

 = 1.2 =
-* Fixed security flaw in upload that was permitted by WordPress.
+* Fixed security flaw in upload function.
 * Tested and aproved for WordPress 3.9.

 = 1.1 =